 Living in an individualistic society, we can often place more emphasis on what I can get out of a relationship, or where our partner is failing to meet my needs.

-What I so often see as a marriage counselor and couples therapist is that both partners have needs.
-It is important for partners to understand how to meet each other's needs in a way that provides safety and security in the relationship.
-I also believe that we can be so focused on what OUR needs are, that we fail to see what our partners are needing from us and wind up neglecting them.
+It is important for partners to understand how to meet each other’s needs in a way that provides safety and security in the relationship.
+However, we can be so focused on what our needs are, that we fail to see what our partners are needing from us and wind up neglecting them.

 Partnership requires togetherness.
 Togetherness requires the courage to see beyond yourself into another person’s world.
 Consider your partner’s perspective, what they need, and how you can fulfill them.
 Doing this can create a community dynamic in your relationship, where you know that you and your partner are looking out for one another, that you’re not in this alone.

 Unrealistic Expectation #3: “You should be my everything.”

 In my role as a marriage counselor and couples therapist, I’ve noticed this narrative increasing in the couples I’ve seen: a relationship expectation that their partner needs to be their everything.

 This unrealistic expectation often leads to someone feeling lonely and hurt when their partner is unable to meet their every need.
 This mindset also puts an intense pressure on both partners to become something that is unattainable.